I am a duck breeder who relocated from urban life in Tampa, FL, to a rural mountainous area outside of Radford, VA.

 Are you breeding for meat?
 If so, the Pekin duck may be your best choice.
 Aylesbury ducks grow just as fast as Pekins do, but they are endangered.
 If you want to raise them, then maybe consider a conservatory.

 If you're looking to reproduce and sell ducklings, then Runners are the best.
 Runners are lightweight ducks averaging around 4.5 lbs.
-Their smaller stature allows you to raise more birds per square feet.
+Their smaller stature allows you to raise more birds per square foot.

 Cayugas and Campbells are just a little bigger than Runners (about a pound or two), but they are typically used as exhibition birds.
 Exhibition birds can get pretty expensive, especially rare or wild ones.
 I would have loved to add a section on them, but, with the exception of the Mallard duck, most exotic or wild waterfowl are not good egg producers.